 Anemia During

-Anemia is a very common complication, and if you are suffering from anemia, it is important to get a diagnosis as as possible.
+Anemia is a very common complication, and if you are suffering from anemia, it is important to get a diagnosis as early as possible.

 Iron deficiency anemia is a type of anemia that occurs when there is not enough iron in the blood.
 Iron is an important component of hemoglobin, the part of red blood cells that carries oxygen.

-Approximately 20% of women have anemia, which is caused by a deficiency in iron.
-This can happen when the body starts to make blood at a faster pace to support the growing baby.
+Approximately 20% of pregnant women have anemia, which is caused by a deficiency in iron.
+This can happen when the starts to make blood at a faster pace to the growing baby.
 During pregnancy, almost 50% of the body’s blood is needed to support the fetus.
 As a result, sometimes the need for iron is greater than what’s stored in the body already.

 You may be at a higher risk for developing anemia during your pregnancy if you: